TUIlmenauAMS/2-Legged-Robots/README.md

 # 2-Legged-Robots

-3D printing parts and description for little 2-legged robots The "stl" parts are for my Raspirobo7 robot.
+Program and 3D printing parts and description for little 2-legged robots The "stl" parts are for my Raspirobo7 robot.
 The "..bin.stl" files are binare stl files, which are needed for a MuJoCo simulation.
 (see: https://colab.research.google.com/github/deepmind/mujoco/blob/main/python/tutorial.ipynb)